Roundtable Discussions

 Roundtable Discussions at The Festival of Genomics & Biodata provide the perfect setting to discuss your own challenges, gather new information and share experiences with and learn from others in the field.

-How to sign up: In mid-November all ticket holders will be sent an email announcing how to sign up for roundtable sessions.
+How to Sign Up: In mid December, all ticket holders will be emailed with details about how to sign up for the roundtable sessions.

 The Festival of Genomics & Biodata